mixuala/adventures-in-AI/seminar.md

 ## Colab Notebooks
 What does the network see? [https://distill.pub/2018/building-blocks/](https://distill.pub/2018/building-blocks/)
-> how	activations at different layers influce
+> how	activations at different layers influence decisions

 ## Quotes
 [back to top](#TOC)